larahy/StudentDirectory/README.md

-Student Directory
+STUDENT DIRECTORY -- Week 1 Challenge -- set by @shadchnev

-This is a script to allow us to manaage the list of students at Makers Academy.
+This is a script can be used to manage a list of students at Makers Academy.
+Introduction to Ruby Ruby Ruby!